 Once upon a time, there was a gap in New York’s food scene: a city full of sweet bakeries, but almost no places where savory took the spotlight.
 Hello Halloumi was created to change that; built entirely around one favorite ingredient from back home (and, as we’re learning, a favorite here too): halloumi.

-Rooted in Cypriot food traditions, Hello Halloumi reimagines the bakery experience through serious flavor and comfort.
-Our halloumi is sourced directly from Cyprus through a fellow Cypriot business owner, supporting small producers and preserving the authenticity that makes it so special.
-You’ll also find our halloumi focaccias soaked in Cypriot olive oil, exclusive protein bites crafted by a Cypriot fitness guru, and more collaborations with makers we love.
-It’s all part of keeping this little piece of tradition alive, one bite at a time.
+Rooted in Cypriot food traditions, Hello Halloumi reimagines the bakery experience through hors d'oeuvres with serious flavor and comfort.
+Our halloumi is sourced directly from Cyprus through a fellow Cypriot business owner, supporting small producers and preserving the authenticity that makes it so special, in addition to using other local, to us, ingredients, like olive oil and tahini..
+It’s all part of keeping this little piece of tradition alive, one little pastry at a time.

-We sell all pastries by the pound, so you can mix, match, and try as many flavors as you like.
+We do hors d'oeuvres that will brighten your gatherings, events, or solo pleasure, and we suggest you try a variey of flavors until you find your loved one.
 And yes, our halloumi is the real deal: PDO-certified, meaning it can only be made in Cyprus.
 Anything else is just pretending.

 Our Team